Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Outflow calculations

-\end{widetext} Here $v$ is the coordinate velocity of the fluid element, $v_s$ is the sound speed, $S$ is radiation entropy per baryon and $y = \sqrt{(1 - 2GM/r)/(1 - v^2)}$.
+Here $v$ is the coordinate velocity of the fluid element, $v_s$ is the sound speed, $S$ is radiation entropy per baryon and $y = \sqrt{(1 - 2GM/r)/(1 - v^2)}$.
 Natural units are assumed, so that the speed of light $c=1$.
 Furthermore,

-The quantity $\dot{q}$ is the specific energy deposition rate, which has four main contributions: heating due to $\nu_e$ and $\bar\nu_e$ absorption on nucleons ($\dot{q}_{\nu N}$), heating due to scattering of all neutrino flavors on electrons and positrons ($\dot{q}_{\nu e}$), cooling due to neutrino emission in $e^+$ or $e^-$ absorption on nucleons ($\dot{q}_{eN}$), and cooling due to $e^+e^-$ pair annihilation into neutrino-antineutrino pairs ($\dot{q}_{e^+e^-}$).
-Numerically, these rates are~\cite{Qian:1996xt,Cardall:1997bi}: \begin{widetext}
+The quantity $\dot{q}$ is the specific energy deposition rate, which has three main contributions: heating due to $\nu_e$ and $\bar\nu_e$ absorption on nucleons ($\dot{q}_{\nu N}$), cooling due to neutrino emission in $e^+$ or $e^-$ absorption on nucleons ($\dot{q}_{eN}$), and cooling due to $e^+e^-$ pair annihilation into neutrino-antineutrino pairs ($\dot{q}_{e^+e^-}$).
+Numerically, these rates are~\cite{Qian:1996xt,Cardall:1997bi}: